-Exclusive: China may give Filipino fishermen access to Scarborough
+Exclusive: China may give Filipino fishermen access to Scarborough - sources

 China's ambassador to Manila, Zhao Jianhua, said last Friday a budding bilateral friendship could boost chances of removing one of their biggest bones of contention in the South China Sea.

-Philippine Supreme Court senior associate justice Antonio Carpio warned that Duterte could be impeached if he gives up the country’s sovereignty over the Scarborough, according to Philippine media.
+Philippine Supreme Court senior associate justice Antonio Carpio warned that Duterte could be impeached if he gives up the country's sovereignty over the Scarborough Shoal, according to Philippine media.

 China's objective is to jointly develop resources in the South China Sea with its neighbors, said Lu Xiang, an international relations expert at the Chinese Academy of Social Sciences, a government think-tank.
 "Disputes with any neighbor are not conducive for China," he said, when asked what China wanted in exchange for any concession to Duterte.